All Episodes

 To date, under our emergency use authorization approach, we've quickly reviewed and authorized 63 tests, both diagnostic as well as serologic, that is the antibody test.

-We've had several point-of-care tests, and that's important because those can be done in the emergency room or in a doctor's office, et cetera, and much more convenient for the patient.
+We've had several point of care tests, and that's important because those can be done in the emergency room or in a doctor's office, etc., and much more convenient for the patient.

-And this week, as uh the president said, we authorized the first at-home test by a company called LabCorps.
+And this week, as the President said, we authorized the first at-home test by a company called LabCorp.

 This is a test where, under certain circumstances, with a doctor's supervision, a test can be mailed to a patient, and the patient can perform the self-swab and then mail it back and get the results after that time, all under the guidance of a licensed physician.